Farndale Daffodil Walk

 On this section there's some moderate climbing with lovely views over Low Blakey Moor.

 If you would like to continue your walking in the area then head a few miles to the east and visit Rosedale.
 It's another beautiful valley with the ruins of the former Cistercian Priory of Rosedale Abbey to see.
+You can also explore the area on our Blakey Ridge Walk which climbs to the 1,300 feet (400 m) summit for great views over the moors.

 To the north of Church Houses you can pick up two of the long distance trails which run through the Farndale.